 Clothes And Accessories

 34) Shop off-season.
 I just got a beautiful black winter coat for $30 at JC Penny.
-AND I had a gift card.
+And I had a gift card.
 All the winter coats were on clearance in February.

 35) Shop your closet.
 Stay out of stores and wear what you have.
 Come up with new outfits that you might typically think of.

 36) Sell or swap unused clothes.
 Places like Thred Up will give you credit for your old clothes so you can shop for new ones!

 37) Buy glasses online.
 Going to your eye doctor and buying glasses is not cheap.
 Try the frugal hack of shopping online for your glasses.

-38) Shop second hand.
-Check craigslist for everything from used appliances to new building materials.
+38) Shop secondhand.
+Check Craigslist for everything from used appliances to new building materials.
 Check out consignment shops, church thrift stores, and Habitat For Humanity Re-stores for something before you buy it new.
 You might find a great deal!

 39) Negotiate prices.
 Many places will give you a discount if something is damaged or missing pieces.
 Never pay full price if you don’t have to!

 40) Pay cash.
 This might be my favorite frugal hack.
-Not only will you spend less (scientifically proven) but you may also be able to negotiate the price with a handful of benjamins!
+Not only will you spend less (scientifically proven), but you may also be able to negotiate the price with a handful of benjamins!

 42) Try an all-out Spending Freeze.
-Decide your time and rules and see if you can do a Spending Freeze.
+Decide your time and rules, and see if you can do a Spending Freeze.
 A no-spend month is a great frugal hack and a great way to reign in your spending!

 43) Unsubscribe to emails.
 Yup.
 Get rid of the temptation of DSW sending you the sale on wicked cute boots or the new arrival of sandals for Spring Break!

-44) Consider a once a month grocery shop.
+44) Consider a once-a-month grocery shop.
 Only grocery shopping once a month can save you time and money.